codestorycooked/AngularSample/README.md

 # AngularSample

-#Alpa create data folder to c: drive  like this
+Create data folder to c: drive  like this
 C:\data

+##Front End Project in  folder name : angular FrontEnd